 Treatment for type 1 diabetes consists of daily insulin shots or the use of an insulin pump, which injects insulin automatically and is worn by the user.
 Type 1 diabetes can be fatal if insulin is not injected daily.

-Treatment for type 2 diabetes can vary depending on severity and the particularities of your condition.
-Treatment for type 2 can primarily revolves around lifestyle changes, such as weight loss, healthy eating, exercise, and kicking habits such as smoking.
+Treatment for type 2 diabetes can vary depending on the severity and the particularities of your condition.
+Treatment for type 2 can primarily revolve around lifestyle changes, such as weight loss, healthy eating, exercise, and kicking habits such as smoking.
 Medications may be prescribed that can stimulate the pancreas to produce more insulin or inhibit your liver’s production of glucose to lower your blood sugar.
 Insulin injections may also be needed if diabetes is in a more advanced stage, but they are not always required with type 2.
 In both types of diabetes, blood sugar must be monitored daily.

 Long-Term Disability and the Effects of Diabetes

 The symptoms of diabetes can be disabling even if your diabetes is controlled through treatment.
-Managing insulin intake can be tricky and balancing glucose levels can lead to symptoms of dizziness, fatigue, and nausea even to those experienced in managing their diabetes.
+Managing insulin intake can be tricky and balancing glucose levels can lead to symptoms of dizziness, fatigue, and nausea even for those experienced in managing their diabetes.

 If uncontrolled or advanced, diabetes can lead to a slew of further disabling health complications.
 Every part of the body depends on the nourishment of our blood, and when that is disrupted, our nerves and organs suffer.
 Health conditions that can result from diabetes can include:

 - Diabetic neuropathy (nerve damage, often in legs and feet)